mlvlab/MCTF/README.md

 Official implementation of CVPR 2024 paper "Multi-criteria Token Fusion with One-step-ahead Attention for Efficient Vision Transformers".

-Code will be released soon after the conference.
+Code will be released soon.

 ## Citation